 The capital city of Hyderabad is a combination of two regions- Secunderabad and Hyderabad, widely referred to as the twin cities.
 Geographically, they are demarcated by the man-made Hussainsagar Lake or ‘Tank Bund‘.

 If Hyderabad is reminiscent of its association with Nizams, then, Secunderabad is synonymous with the British.
-Without sounding boorish, let me inform that many do not even realize that the twin cities of Secunderabad and Hyderabad together make for the capital city!
+Without sounding boorish, let me inform you that many do not even realize that the twin cities of Secunderabad and Hyderabad together make for the capital city!

 And, we old-time Hyderabadis have seen it all – the communal riots, weeks of curfews, division of the state purely for political reasons and many other hurdles.
 The twin cities have stood the test of times enduring all.